etienneq/star-trek-timeline/README.md

 But it's enough to demonstrate the intended potential.
 Take a look [here](timeline_example.md).

-I'm planning to launch a website which utilizes this library to make the timeline accessible for all internet users in a dynamich fashion.
+I'm planning to launch a website which utilizes this library to make the timeline accessible for all internet users in a dynamic fashion.

 ## Data structure